/ astro-integrations / How to Use Tailwind CSS with Astro: Complete Guide

 Wrapping Up

 Tailwind CSS is the most popular way to style an Astro site for good reason.
-The official integration makes setup trivial, the utility-first approach keeps your styles co-located with your markup, and the build output is tiny.
-If you are starting a new Astro project, just run astro add tailwindcss and start building.
+With Tailwind v4 the official Vite plugin makes setup trivial, the CSS-first config keeps your theme in one place, and the build output is tiny because only the classes you use are emitted.
+If you are starting a new Astro project, run astro add tailwind and start building.